idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 !media fluid_mesh.png
   id=fluid_mesh
   caption=Fluid mesh for the FLiBe flowing around the reflector blocks, along with boundary names and IDs.
 It is difficult to see, but the `porous_inner_surface` boundary corresponds to the thin surface at the interface between the reflector region and the pebble bed.

+As mentioned previously, a strength of Cardinal for conjugate heat transfer applications is that the fluid and solid meshes do not need to share nodes on a common surface; libMesh mesh-to-mesh data interpolations apply to surfaces of very different refinement and position in space; meshes may even overlap, such as for curvilinear applications. [zoom_mesh] shows a zoom-in of the two mesh files (for the fluid and solid phases); rather than being limited with a continuous mesh mapping from the fluid phase inwards to the solid phase, a mesh refinement level particular to each phase is used.

+!media zoom_mesh.png
+  id=zoom_mesh
+  caption=Zoomed-in view of the fluid and solid meshes, overlaid in Paraview.
+Lines are element boundaries. style=width:50%;margin-left:auto;margin-right:auto

 Creating the fluid mesh is significantly more involved than creating the solid mesh.
 First, a series of boolean operations is performed to obtain an un-meshed volume